 Substances of Very High Concern (SVHC)

-Fitness equipment might contain a variety of metals and alloys such as cast iron, stainless steel, and aluminum.
-EU provides a list of SVHC from importers or manufacturers, to check whether the material of fitness product is compliant with REACH.
+The EU provides a list of SVHC for importers or manufacturers to check whether the materials of their products are compliant with REACH.

-Generally speaking, importers do need to keep track of the list of SVHC.
-Instead, importers can get help from REACH testing companies such as SGS, TUV, and Intertek.
+Importers and manufacturers can get help from testing companies such as SGS or QIMA, to test their products against REACH requirements.
 They provide comprehensive testing services for REACH compliance including conformity assessment, lab testing, and certification.

-We suggest that you should book the lab testing before the production, and instruct your supplier with REACH compliance at an early stage.
+We suggest that you book the lab testing before production, and instruct your supplier about REACH compliance at the early stages.

 Here are some companies offering REACH compliance testing: